 Check out the new script's

-main docstring for details; this is really a one-script program,
+main docstring for details; this is mostly a one-script program,

-You may also be interested in this new 2.0 utility that displays the structure of ".icns" files, and this older 1.0 utility that does the same for ".ico" files; and this 2.0 tool that resizes a 1024 PNG file as a prestep to iconify.
-Or, fetch the new version's zipfile with all these items here. iconify 2.0 is also shipped in source-code package build folders of the major programs here, and is used to build their icons.
+You may also be interested in this new 2.0 utility that displays the structure of ".icns" files; this older 1.0 utility that does the same for ".ico" files; and this 2.0 tool that resizes a 1024 PNG file as a prestep to iconify.
+Or, fetch the new version's zipfile with all these items here. iconify is used to build icons of the major programs here, and also ships in their source-code package build folders.

-This basic Python 3.X/2.X program creates an ".ico" Windows-style and ".icns" Mac OS-style icon files from presized image files in a folder.
+This basic Python 3.X/2.X program creates both ".ico" Windows-style and ".icns" Mac OS-style icon files from presized image files in a folder.
 It requires Python and the Pillow (PIL) image library (available here), and demonstrates low-level binary data processing with the struct module.
-See the main script's docstring and other items below for usage details.
+See the main script's docstring and other items below for more details.

 This program was last changed: May 2017.

 For more code examples, see the programs page.